Vitamin B Complex Tablets

 Vitamin B12 (as Cyanocobalamin) | 22 mcg | |

-Folic Asid | 400 mg | |
+Folic Acid | 400 mg | |

 Biotin (D-biotin) | 300 mcg | |

-Choline | 13,5 mg | |
+Choline bitartrate | 13,5 mg | |

 Inositol | 33 mg |

-Bulking agent (Micro Crystal cellulose), D-pantothenate calcium, Herbal capsule (Hydroxypropyl methylcellulose), Thiamin hydrochloride, Riboflavin, Nicotinamide, Inositol, Choline (choline bitartrate), Pyridoxine hydrochloride, Anti-coagulant (Magnesium salts of fatty acids, Silicon dioxide), Cyanocobalamin, Folic acid
+Bulking agent (Micro Crystal cellulose), D-pantothenate calcium, Herbal capsule (Hydroxypropyl methylcellulose), Thiamin hydrochloride, Riboflavin, Nicotinamide, Inositol, Choline (choline bitartrate), Pyridoxine hydrochloride, Anti-coagulant (Magnesium salts of fatty acids, Silicon dioxide), Cyanocobalamin, Folic acid.

 - Supplement Facts